The internal genital organs form a pathway (the genital tract). This pathway consists of the following:

 Sperm can enter and menstrual blood can exit the uterus through a channel in the cervix (cervical canal).
 The cervical canal is usually narrow, but during labor, the canal widens to let the baby through.

-The cervix is usually a good barrier against bacteria, except around the time an egg is released by the ovaries (ovulation), during the menstrual period, or during labor.
-Bacteria that cause sexually transmitted diseases Overview of Sexually Transmitted Diseases (STDs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
-Sexually transmitted diseases may be caused... read more can enter the uterus through the cervix during sexual intercourse.
+The cervix is usually a good barrier against bacteria.
+However, the bacteria that cause sexually transmitted diseases Overview of Sexually Transmitted Infections (STIs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
+Sexually transmitted infections may be caused... read more can enter the uterus through the cervix during sexual intercourse.

 Did You Know...

-The corpus of the uterus, which is highly muscular, can stretch to accommodate a growing fetus.
+The corpus of the uterus, which consists of muscle tissue, can stretch to accommodate a growing fetus.
 Its muscular walls contract during labor to push the baby out through the cervix and the vagina.
 During the reproductive years, the corpus is twice as long as the cervix.
-After menopause, the reverse is true.
+After menopause, th uterus and cervix are about the same length.

 As part of a woman's reproductive cycle (which usually lasts about a month), the lining of the corpus (endometrium) thickens.
 If the woman does not become pregnant during that cycle, most of the endometrium is shed and bleeding occurs, resulting in the menstrual period.